Scarabaeus1031/NEXAH/RESEARCH/CORE_CONCEPT_MAP.md

 # 🧠 NEXAH — Core Concept Map

-NEXAH studies how structure emerges from dynamics, how transitions become organized, and how navigation becomes possible inside structured fields.
+NEXAH investigates how structure emerges from dynamics, how transitions become geometrically organized, and how navigation becomes possible inside nonlinear systems.

-This document connects the major conceptual layers of the NEXAH research framework into a unified system view.
+This document integrates the major conceptual layers of the NEXAH research framework into a unified operational system view.

 ---

-# 🧭 Overview
+# 🌌 Core Research Perspective

 NEXAH does not interpret systems as isolated sequences of states.

-Instead, it studies motion within structured dynamical geometry:
+Instead, it studies motion inside structured dynamical geometry:

 ```text
 dynamics